mongodb/mongo-python-driver/doc/examples/custom_type.rst

-Since the purpose of the example is to demonstrate working with custom types, we’ll need a custom data type to use.
+Since the purpose of the example is to demonstrate working with custom types, we'll need a custom data type to use.
 For this example, we will be working with the :py:class:`~decimal.Decimal` type from Python's standard library.
 Since the BSON library has a :class:`~bson.decimal128.Decimal128` type (that implements the IEEE 754 decimal128 decimal-based floating-point numbering format) which